-• Five (5) years of historic Schedule F farm tax records (If you don't file Schedule F you will need the farm tax forms you file plus supporting information so a Substitute Schedule F can be completed) except:
+If you don't file Schedule F you will need the farm tax forms you file plus supporting information so a Substitute Schedule F can be completed.

-- If you qualify as a Beginning Farmer or Rancher (BFR) you may qualify with fewer years (see the BFR question): or, - If you were physically unable to farm for one of the 5 required historic years but were farming the past year, you will need the four years of tax records that you have and completed taxes for last year (the year previous to the insurance year) or the information necessary to complete a Substitute Schedule F for last year; or, - If you are a tax exempt entity (such as a Tribal entity) you will need acceptable third party records that can be used to complete Substitute Schedule F tax forms for the five year history. - Your farm plan for the year to show what commodities you plan to produce and how much of each will be produced.
-Some of your historic records may be needed to assist with determining expected prices, and if you raise organic commodities you will need your organic certificate and may need to consult your organic plan. - Farm marketing records are acceptable records for direct marketed commodities. - Summaries of coverage for any individual insurance policies you have purchased. - If you have inventories of commodities, accounts receivable or accounts payable you will need to provide this information to your crop insurance agent.
+- Your farm plan for the year to show what commodities you plan to produce and how much of each will be produced.
+Some of your historic records may be needed to assist with determining expected prices, and if you raise organic commodities you will need your organic certificate unless your farm produces \$5,000 or less, and may need to consult your organic plan. - Farm marketing records are acceptable records for direct marketed commodities. - Summaries of coverage for any individual insurance policies you have purchased. - Inventory information for commodities, and accounts receivable or accounts payable if you have them.